This page was last updated April 24, 2013. Follow me @walterfootball for updates.

 Height: 6-2.
 Weight: 223.
 Arm: 31.
 Hand: 10.

-2/16/13: Nassib completed 62 percent of his passes for 3,749 yards, 26 touchdowns and 10 interceptions this season.
+The senior completed 62 percent of his passes in 2012 for 3,749 yards, 26 touchdowns and 10 interceptions.
 He displayed intelligence and accuracy.

-Nassib had a record-setting game in a narrow loss to Northwestern in Syracuse's opener.
+Nassib opened the season with a record-setting game in a narrow loss to Northwestern.
 He threw four touchdowns in the second half to give the Orange a lead.
 Nassib set Syracuse records in passing attempts and yards as he completed 45-of-66 passes for 479 yards with four touchdowns and an interception.
 Nassib also picked up some clutch yards on the ground.

-The Orange didn't have a strong supporting cast, and Nassib played better than his numbers indicate.
+The Orange didn’t have a strong supporting cast, and Nassib played better than his numbers indicate.
 He had a disappointing performance at the Senior Bowl.
 It looks like there is a hitch in his delivery that hurts his motion.
-There is no doubt that Nassib is smart and confident, but he may not be starting material for the NFL.
+There is no doubt that Nassib is smart and confident, but he may not develop into a good starter in the NFL.

 8/16/12: Nassib came through and improved his accuracy in 2011.
 His completion percentage was 62 percent and he totaled 2,685 yards with 22 touchdowns and nine interceptions.
 Nassib also ran for 155 yards and two scores.
 Against West Virginia, he came up with a big game.
 Nassib threw for four touchdown passes in Syracuse’s upset win.
 He has some tools to work with and could be a sleeper prospect.